martinfrances107/adventOfCode2023/README.md

     }
 ```

-How easy it is to create permulations and combinations from a list.
+How easy it is, using std functions to create permulations and combinations from a list.